 The support offered by the Ventilator is sufficient for light hiking needs.
 It has a wide forefoot to increase balance when powering off your forefoot, coupled with a flexible forefoot.
 Like its waterproof sibling, the insole is one of the beefier ones among the competition.
 Despite its nylon shank between the mid and outsole, this shoe provides only moderate torsional rigidity, though.
 It has a rather low ankle collar, too, which doesn't help protect ankles.

 Day hikes with a minimal pack of water, snacks, and camera are where this shoe shines.
 Hikers with seasoned, strong ankles can use this model for overnight adventures and medium packs with these shoes, but even seasoned veterans will want more support for hikes lasting several days or more.

 The Ventilator is a capable light to moderate hiker.
 It doesn't excel in any single application, but it holds its own on pretty much any day hike.
-It's weight and bulk don't encourage picking up the pace to a jog, but that's not an important factor to all hikers.
-It's also not our first choice for backpacking trips lasting more than a couple days.
+Its weight and bulk don't encourage picking up the pace to a jog, but that's not an important factor to all hikers.
+It's also not our first choice for backpacking trips lasting more than a couple of days.
 The most versatile shoe in this review is The North Face Ultra 110 GTX, which can do pretty much anything a hiker asks of it.

 This is a good hiking shoe.
 We appreciate its bomber traction on and off the trail, and its level of comfort from Day One is awesome.
 If you need a pair of hikers that you can unbox and immediately hit the trail with, these are a great option.
 Nailing two of the most important criteria for this category, great traction and comfort, this shoe is impressive.
 It is a testament to the quality of hiking shoes included in this review that such a solid hiker like the Ventilator falls to the middle of the pack.